 Managing urban growth – squatter settlements

 Chawls are a popular form of housing in Mumbai.
 These are overcrowded blocks of one small room and were built over 100 years ago.
-This type of accommodation is no longer built, but remaining structures are still in demand because they are cheap to rent.
+This type of accommodation is no longer built, but the remaining structures are still in demand because they are cheap to rent.

 Squatter settlements have grown rapidly in Mumbai, spreading onto private land.
 They are typically poorly constructed and overcrowded.

 Dharavi is Mumbai’s and India’s biggest slum, with a population of approximately 1.2 million people crowded into one square mile.
 Many of the residents are second generation, living in small dwellings with many extended families members.

 Dharavi lies between two railway lines on low-lying land, previously used as a rubbish tip.
 The settlement is made up of twelve different neighbourhoods, and there are no road signs.
 The further you enter the settlements, the more permanent and solid the structure become.